Batman v Superman: Dawn of Justice: Plot

-Bruce attends a gala at LexCorp to steal encrypted data from the company's mainframe, but antiquities dealer Diana Prince steals it first; she later returns it to Bruce.
-While decrypting the drive, Bruce dreams of a postapocalyptic world where he leads rebels against an evil Superman.
+Bruce attends a gala at LexCorp to steal the company's encrypted data, but antiquities dealer Diana Prince steals it first; she returns it to Bruce.
+Bruce dreams of a post-apocalyptic world where he leads rebels against an evil Superman.
 He is awakened by an unidentified person, appearing through a portal, who tells him that Lois Lane is "the key" and urges him to find "the others" before vanishing.
-(Note: Although the character is never explicitly identified in the film, producer Deborah Snyder has confirmed that he is the Flash traveling back in time, played by Ezra Miller, who is credited as the Flash in the Ultimate Edition.)
-The decrypted drive reveals Luthor's files on several metahumans across the globe.
-One is Diana, who appears in a photo from World War I. Bruce contemplates weaponizing the kryptonite to go to war with Superman.
+(Note: Although the character is never explicitly identified in the theatrical film, producer Deborah Snyder confirmed that he is the Flash traveling back in time, played by Ezra Miller, later credited as the Flash in the Ultimate Edition.)
+The decrypted data reveals Luthor's files on several metahumans across the globe.
+One is Diana, who appears in a photo from World War I.

-A widely publicized congressional hearing, being held at the US Capitol, led by Finch, is held to question Superman's actions against Zod.
-A bomb smuggled in by Luthor detonates, killing everyone present except Superman.
-Superman blames himself for not detecting it in time and self-imposes exile.
-In response, Batman breaks into LexCorp and steals the kryptonite.
-He builds a powered exoskeleton, a kryptonite grenade launcher, and a kryptonite-tipped spear.
-Meanwhile, Luthor enters the Kryptonian ship and accesses its vast database of technology.
+A widely publicized congressional hearing at the US Capitol, led by Finch, is held to question Superman's actions and intentions.
+A lead-covered bomb smuggled in by Luthor detonates, killing everyone present.
+Superman blames himself for not detecting it and self-imposes exile.
+Believing Superman was complicit in the attack, Batman breaks into LexCorp and steals the kryptonite to weaponize it.
+Wearing an armored exosuit and wielding a kryptonite spear, he lights the Bat-Signal and awaits a battle with Superman.